-Central Bucks School District is moving to a Standards-Based System beginning this school year.
+Central Bucks School District has moved to a Standards-Based System.
 Students will receive a "Conference Report" in the 1st and 3rd quarters, and a "Progress Report" in the 2nd and 4th quarters.
 Two reporting documents have been developed to best represent our four grading periods.
 The Conference Report is distributed in conjunction with the fall and spring conference periods.
 It is designed to offer achievement information AND foster quality conversations about learning for parents, teachers, and students.
 The Progress Report is a detailed document, offering specific mastery levels, as well as student strengths and goals for continued growth.